AdobeDocs/target.es-ES/help/c-target/c-audiences/c-target-rules/custom-parameters.md

 ## Consideraciones {#considerations}

 * Las audiencias y las actividades se evalúan para un mbox específico.
-Por ejemplo, si el mbox global pasa un determinado parámetro, pero el mbox regional no, la segmentación de actividad/audiencia para ese parámetro no se calificará en el mbox regional.
+For example, if the global mbox passes a certain parameter, but the regional mbox does not, the activity/audience targeting that parameter will not be qualified for on the regional mbox.

 ## Vídeo de formación: Creación de audiencias